Red Cross: Prepare for worsening extreme weather

-Red Cross responds to nearly twice as many large disasters in U.S. as a decade ago; Northern California Coastal Region at risk for wildfires and flooding.
+Red Cross responds to nearly twice as many large disasters in U.S. as a decade ago

 As rapidly intensifying, weather-related events pose serious challenges to its humanitarian work and the people it serves, the Red Cross has announced an ambitious national plan to take urgent action.
 With more climate-driven disasters upending lives and devastating communities, the organization is racing to adapt its services and grow its disaster response capacity across the country, while also funding new international programs on climate response and preparedness, as well as minimizing its own environmental footprint.

-Here in the Northern California Coastal Region, this includes recruiting and training more volunteers to respond to disasters locally and across the country.
+Here in the Illinois region, this includes responding to disasters locally and across the country, recruiting and training more volunteers.

-“As the frequency and intensity of disasters associated with extreme weather grow, more people need help more often,” said Hanna Malak, Red Cross Northern California Coastal Region CEO.
+“As the frequency and intensity of disasters and extreme weather grow, more people need help more often,” said Mark Thomas, interim CEO for the American Red Cross Illinois region.
 “Yet as fast as our volunteers are working to help, the needs are escalating faster.
-That’s why it’s critical to not only prepare yourself for risks like wildfires in our community but to also help families in need — both locally and in other parts of the country.
+That’s why it’s critical to not only prepare yourself for risks like storms and tornadoes in our community, but to also help families in need — both locally and in other parts of the country.
 Join us by becoming a volunteer or making a financial donation to support our disaster relief efforts.”

 For National Preparedness Month, take three lifesaving actions — get a kit, make a plan and be informed — to help protect yourself against local emergencies.
 Follow safety tips now at redcross.org/prepare.
-You can also deliver relief and care to families affected by climate-driven disasters by becoming a Red Cross volunteer at redcross.org/VolunteerToday.
+You can also deliver relief and care to families facing climate disasters and extreme weather by becoming a Red Cross volunteer at redcross.org/VolunteerToday.

-MOUNTING U.S. DISASTER RESPONSES In the first half of 2023 alone, the nation experienced an above-average 15 billion-dollar disasters, including the catastrophic atmospheric rivers and flooding throughout California in January 2023.
-That’s all on top of extreme heat in other communities — which have made July the country’s hottest single month on record.
+MOUNTING U.S. DISASTER RESPONSES In the first half of 2023 alone, the nation experienced an above-average 15 billion-dollar disasters, including the tornado outbreak and severe storms that impacted the Illinois region.
+That’s all on top of extreme heat which made July the country’s hottest single month on record.

 ADAPTING TO THE CLIMATE CRISIS As extreme weather disasters increase, more people need help from the Red Cross in the U.S. Nationwide, the organization is taking bold and thoughtful actions to adapt its services and grow its capacity by: